Dense routes

 Example 4

 You need to deliver 40 orders.
-Grouping options apply to all orders.
+Density options apply to all orders.
 The algorithm builds flexible and compact routes for three vehicles.

 API request (JSON)API responseView on map